takelley1/SSHerlock/README.md

 ## Todo

-- add selenium end-to-end tests.
+- add selenium to CI
 - allow key credentials to be created in addition to password credentials
 - allow sudo credentials to be specified for target hosts
 - allow selecting all target hosts at once when adding a job